Krutie/advanced-vue3-form/README.md

     return () => h(Transition, props, slots)
 }
 ```
-You can also see how Transition component is rendered through render function.

 Previously, we rendered `<Transition>` component by adding it as a string, like: `return h("transition", data, context.children)`.
 In Vue 3, we need to import an actual `Transition` component from `vue` and then pass it into render function `h()`.